hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * The poison ivy is still bothering me.
 It's a low level energy suck.

+11:08 Finished Functions 1, but don't completely understand what's happening with the function.
+Going to take a break until 11:30 then do KSS.